ylallemant/addressbook/README.md

 ### Database

  - storage and indexing performed by our own "database" modules
+ - define indexes based on the stored Object parameters
- - any insert or index update changes a database revision number
+ - any Object insert or index update changes a database revision number
  - detection and filtering of duplicate entries
  - auto indexing on insert